I'm looking for a new destination to explore and I've been drawn to Istanbul and Turkey, mainly for its food.

 Its a little expensive compared to Eastern Europe but definitely cheaper than Western Europe!
 I'd recommend Cheers hostel located in the Sultanahmet district (which is where all the touristy sites are located) from memory they were charging 15 euros a night in march this year.
 Food is cheap as chips in Istanbul, excuse the pun - most hostels have free breakfast, and lunch/dinner combined will set you back 20 liras, and that's eating well.
 Be sure to try the stuffed mussells.
 The majority of your money will go towards alcohol though, as the nightlife can get pretty crazy in the Taksim district, where the bars are located.

-All in all, not the cheapest city but definitely worth it for food, sights & nightlife. about 8 years ago
+All in all, not the cheapest city but definitely worth it for food, sights & nightlife. over 8 years ago

 Turkey is great for those on a limited budget with options to fit a whole range of pockets.